 Is a Wheaten the right breed for me?

 A Soft Coated Wheaten Terrier puppy should never be an impulse purchase.
 Buying a Wheaten is a commitment for the life of a dog that may live 12 years or more.
 Shop carefully, making sure you are getting a quality pet that has been bred and raised to insure sound body and mind.
-Discuss the characteristics of Wheatens with various owners and breeders.
-See adult Wheatens.
 Make sure this breed is right for you and your family.

 All children should be supervised when a dog is present.
 Wheatens do well with considerate, well-behaved children.
 Because Wheatens are jumpers and their exuberance may overwhelm small children and because they require much time and attention, many breeders urge parents of infants and pre-schoolers to wait until children are older to get a Wheaten.

-Most Wheatens will bark an alarm when strangers approach, but generally they are quieter than smaller terriers.
+Most Wheatens will bark an alarm when strangers approach.
 They must be fenced or walked on a lead since they are known to wander and will chase squirrels, rabbits, cars, etc. if allowed to run loose.
 Wheatens will leap straight up off the floor.
 They jump up on people and it is difficult to correct this trait.

 The Wheaten Terrier is a high-maintenance breed.
 Plan on frequent grooming sessions to keep his beautiful coat clean and free of mats.
 Shedding is minimal.
 The coat needs to be combed out thoroughly every other day to discourage mats and to remove such debris as is attracted to it, e.g. leaves, twigs, mud.
 Trimming is necessary to keep his coat within bounds and to preserve his terrier image.
 Nails and ears require weekly attention.